navyabattula/CS595-seminar/README.md

 #### Dataset for neural network checkpoints

 The authors create the checkpoint dataset for the neural network training.
 They run optimizers like Adam and SGD and generate parameters and record various checkpoints.
 These checkpoints are augumented to the actual dataset to enable learned optimizer functioning.
 Given a checkpoint (θ, l), we construct augmented tuples (T (θ), l), where T (·) is the parameter-level augmentation.
 For creating a checkpoint (θ, l), they use a parameter level augumentation T(.) and for them to be valid, they need a fucntion fT (θ)(x) = fθ(x).
 They make use of permutation augumentation for this pupose.
-Using thia permutation augumentation, the authors seek to permute the outgoing and incoming weights to preserve the output of the neural network.
+Using this permutation augumentation, the authors seek to permute the outgoing and incoming weights to preserve the output of the neural network.

 ![](./Figure1.png)
+Figure 1: The left side showing the checkpoint dataset along with the parameters, losses and errors.
+The right side showing the G.pt model (diffusion tranformer)

 #### Generative model for neural network checkpoints

 The authors use the dataset generated above to learn parmaters and create learned optimizer over the dataset.
 For this they propose a generative model that makes use of diffusion that could learn from these given paramters out of checkpoints.
 They use this diffusion model to learn the given parameters to generate future parameters (noisy).
 It will be outputting the (θ', l') set where θ' represents the future parameters and l' represents the prompted loss.
+The θ value and l value represent the input parameter set and loss value of the model.
 The diffusion model attempts the signal over loss prediction and the loss would be denoted by:

                                    L(G) = E[||c' − G(θ'j, θ, l', l, j)||]